 And this is where a brand board comes in.
 It helps unify the brand.
 Giving you the logo, watermark or alternative logos, colours, fonts, symbols and key elements for your brand all on one place.
 It also provides a quick reference for you as the brand continues to develop.
 Does that new page suite your board, or does it jar against it?

-Here is my brand board that I developed for myself.
-It helps me design new elements with the same matching colours and fonts, and I can even match my psychology site (which is still essentially my brand) by using one of my alternative logos.
+Here is my brand board that I developed for my own brand.
+It helps me design new elements with the same matching colours and fonts, and I can even match my psychology site (which is still essentially my brand) by using the same colours.
 (You can see my psychology site here if you are interested.. )

 Questions or comments?
 Feel free to drop me a line!